Life on the Long White Cloud

 -

-Our detour begins in Ljubljana at our first hotel, where we will meet for a welcome reception around 6 pm.
-Our trip ends in Lake Bled, which is a 45-minute shuttle/taxi ride to Ljubljana airport.
+Our detour begins in Auckland at our first hotel, where we will meet for a welcome reception around 6 pm.
+Our trip ends in Christchurch.

 -